Consensys/orchestrate/README.md

 # Tx-Crafter

 Core-Stack is a blockchain **Transaction Orchestration** system that can operate multiple chains simultaneously.
-It provides robust and agnostic mechanisms for transaction crafting, nonce management, transaction signing, transaction receipt listening, transaction receipt decoding, faucet and more.
+It provides production ready and agnostic mechanisms for transaction crafting, nonce management, transaction signing, transaction receipt listening, transaction receipt decoding, faucet and more.

 Core-Stack is a **microservices architecture** composed of APIs & Workers.
 Workers communicate following **publish-subscribe** pattern using *Apache Kafka* as message broker.